godotengine/godot-docs/tutorials/animation/introduction_2d.rst

 specific keyframe.
 Normally to play audio you should use an audio track, but for the sake of demonstrating methods we're going to do it this way.

-Add a :ref:`class_AudioStreamPlayer` to the Scene Tree and setup a stream using an audio file you put in your project.
+Add a :ref:`api:class_AudioStreamPlayer` to the Scene Tree and setup a stream using an audio file you put in your project.

 Click on "Add track" (|Add track|) on the animation panel's track